Terrace above Alcântara, outside Capela de Santo Amaro

 Carris is Lisbon’s public transportation company, and its main tram terminal doubles as a museum telling the story of the city’s trams, buses and metro.
 It displays vehicles originally drawn by horses, the first electric trams, and double-decker buses, and also shows how the Lisbon Metro evolved over the years.
 A beautiful old tram takes visitors between the different buildings of the museum.
 Behind it is Village Underground, a coworking space and cultural center made up of two piled old buses and 14 containers.

 See the Carris Museum Visitor's Guide.

 On the same street as the Carris Museum, you’ll see a tiled building from the 1700s that now houses one of the world’s most significant collections of Art Nouveau and Art Deco pieces (paintings, sculptures, furniture, ceramics).
-They were amassed by businessman Joe Berardo, whose modern and contemporary art collection can be seen in the Berardo Collection Museum in Belém.
+They were amassed by businessman Joe Berardo, whose modern and contemporary art collection can be seen in the MAC/CCB Museum in Belém.

 This pretty hilltop hermitage was built in 1549 but is known for its polychrome tile panels added in the early 1600s.
 They tell the life story of St. Maurus (“Santo Amaro”), and cover the porch, behind 18th-century wrought-iron gates.
 The terrace in front is a quiet viewpoint, with a fine view of 25 de Abril Bridge.